 - Planning: Creating a set of realistic steps that the recovering individual can take to work through their toxic thoughts and behavior.

-Dialectical behavior therapy (DBT) is a method of CBT used at our dual diagnosis treatment center in California.
-DBT treats mental health disorders such as depression, bipolar disorder, PTSD, anxiety-related disorders, and eating disorders.
+Dialectical behavior therapy is a method of CBT used to treat mental health disorders such as depression, bipolar disorder, PTSD, anxiety-related disorders, and eating disorders.